liflab/beepbeep-3-book/markdown/dsl/README.md

     <sbt> := <num> - <num> | <num> - ( <exp> )
               | ( <exp> ) - <num> | ( <exp> ) - ( <exp> );

-In this new grammar, it is now possible to write a more natural expression such as `3+(4-5)`.
+With this new grammar, it is now possible to write a more natural expression such as `3+(4-5)`.

 The Bullwinkle parser offers many more features, which shall not be discussed here.
 For example, it accepts a second way of defining a grammar by assembling rules and creating instances of objects programmatically; we refer the reader to the online documentation for more details.
 A final remark regarding grammars is that they must belong to a special family called [LL(k)](http://en.wikipedia.org/wiki/LL_parser).
 Roughly, this means that they must not contain a production rules of the form `<S> := <S> something`.
 Trying to parse such a rule by recursive descent (the algorithm used by Bullwinkle) causes an infinite recursion (which will throw a `ParseException` when the maximum recursion depth is reached).